Commitment to Sustainability

 • SUZUKA CIRCUIT has been awarded the highest rating of three stars in the International Automobile Federation (FIA) environmental certification program.

-The FIA Environmental Certification Program evaluates the environmental management of stakeholders in motorsports activities and the automotive industry worldwide based on 17 sections of assessment criteria, rating organizations' environmental responsiveness in three levels.
-SUZUKA CIRCUIT has been recognized for its environmental management system aimed at creating a sustainable future, which has expanded its efforts since earning a two-star rating in 2023, and has now achieved the highest rating of three stars.
+The FIA environmental certification program evaluates environmental management of stakeholders in motorsports activities and the automotive industry worldwide based on 17 sections of assessment criteria, rating organizational environmental responses in three levels.
+This recognizes SUZUKA CIRCUIT’s environmental management system aimed at creating a sustainable future.